CompuTec/computec-docs/docs/appengine/developers-guide/sapui5-plugins/plugin-deployment.md

 ## Description

 Preparing deployment package is straight forward.
 Release build content should be packed into zip.
-This zip can be later used to install plugin as described here: Configuration and Administration#Plugins.
+This zip can be later used to install plugin as described here: [Configuration and Administration](../../administrators-guide/configuration-and-administration/overview.md#plugins)

-### Creating Deployment package
+### Creating Deployment Package

 1. Open your solution in Visual Studio.